-Some dual coffee makers rely on ground coffee for both brewing methods, whereas others need K-Cups.
+Some dual coffee makers rely on ground coffee for both brewing methods, whereas others need capsules.
 Sure, coffee capsules are quick and practical, but they contain stale coffee, are very expensive in the long run, and worst of all, have a terrible environmental footprint.

 It’s important to remember that quality (not convenience) is king when it comes to great coffee.
-While we’ve included some pod machines here, we strongly recommend that you buy a reusable Keurig or pod filter instead of the single-use capsules.
+While we’ve included some pod machines here, we strongly recommend that you buy a reusable capsule or pod filter instead of the single-use capsules.
 That way, you can use fresh grounds, save money, and enjoy a more eco-friendly cup of coffee.
 (1)

 Is customization important to you?

 Do you enjoy pressing a button and waiting for your usual cup of joe (find out how coffee got that nickname) to magically gush out without having to do much?
 If so, then there is no point in spending more money for a dual coffee brewer with a lot of customizable options.